 Visitors and shoppers can experience the Guild’s Virtual Festival through the Festival web page that features artist profiles, links to shop participating artists’ online stores, and engaging videos.

-Summer Classes: Summer classes run June 1 through Aug.
-31, 2020, with new classes starting each month.
-We are excited to present this summer education programming, but it is dependent on arriving at a moment where gatherings of various sizes are deemed safe by the CDC, Minnesota Department of Health and you.
-Classes taking place are also dependent on enrollment – so please register!
+Classes: Classes depend on enrollment – so please register!
 If for any reason classes cannot take place as scheduled, we will work with you to offer an online option, reschedule the program or refund you in full.
-View the full list of classes and register on our Summer Classes page.
+View the full list of classes and register on our Classes page.

-Fall Classes: Fall classes run Sept.
-1 through Dec.
-31, 2020, and are in the process of being planned right now!
-Stay tuned for a whole new slate of online classes for youth and adults.
+Winter/Spring Classes: Winter/Spring semester classes run Jan 4 – June 1, 2021 – check out the whole slate of online classes for youth and adults.
 Want to teach?
 Have a class suggestion?
-Email Education and Volunteer Manager Megan Proft with your ideas.
+Email us with your ideas.

 Open Art: Once a month, we host Open Art.
 This summer we’re taking things virtual!
 Upcoming dates and Zoom links can be found on the Community Art Making page.